orchidsoftware/orchid.software/source/en/docs/promote.md

 ## Web site

-Help on the website is always appreciated.
+Help on the website always appreciated.
 Of course, you will need a minimum knowledge of HTML, but no one needs you to have some cool know-how.
 You can clone the site from the git repository and submit the changes.